 I get asked this question all the time.
-For instance, take this question that recently came in on my blog monetization webinar…
+For instance, take this question that I Was asked by an attendee of one of my webinars…

 How long does it take to turn a blog into a business which you can rely on (making about 3-4K USD per month)?